Mikhail Chigorin: Chess career

 Chigorin was born in Gatchina but moved to nearby Saint Petersburg some time later.
 His father worked in the Okhtensk gunpowder works.
 Chigorin's parents died young and Chigorin entered the Gatchinsk Orphans' Institute at the age of 10.
 He became serious about chess uncommonly late in life; his schoolteacher taught him the moves at the age of 16, but he did not take to the game until around 1874, having first finished his studies before commencing a career as a government officer.

 Once smitten with the game, he terminated his employment and started life as a chess professional.
 In 1876, he started a chess magazine, Chess Sheet, which he edited until 1881 (only 250 subscribers in all of Russia).
 He played a series of matches with established masters Emanuel Schiffers (1878–1880) and Semyon Alapin (1880) and notched up a large plus score against each.
 It was not long after that he was regarded as the best player in the city and possibly the whole of Russia.

 His first international tournament was Berlin 1881, where he was equal third (+10−5=1) with Szymon Winawer, behind Johannes Zukertort and Joseph Henry Blackburne.
 This event included 17 master competitors.

 At the great London tournament of 1883, he finished fourth (+16−10=0) behind Zukertort, Wilhelm Steinitz and Blackburne.
 The 14 competitors in this double round robin event included practically all of the best chessplayers in the world.

-At the very strong tournament of New York 1889 he was equal first with Max Weiss.
-Following this great success he challenged the world champion Steinitz for a match with the World Championship at stake.
+At the tournament of New York 1889 he was equal first with Max Weiss.
+Following this success he challenged the world champion Steinitz for a match with the World Championship at stake.

 The World Championship match was played at Havana in 1889, but he lost 10½–6½ (+6−10=1).
 A second World Championship match was played also at Havana in 1892, but he narrowly lost 12½–10½ (+8−10=5).

 His overall record against Steinitz was very close (+24−27=8).
 He also played a much publicised 'telegraph match' against Steinitz in 1890, devised to settle a theoretical argument.
 Chigorin had the slight advantage of choosing the openings in advance from a list supplied by Steinitz and duly won both games.